Canine Program ($0.1M)

 - Combats terrorism

 Various U.S. government agencies work with the Colombian Antinarcotics Police (DIRAN) and private seaport operators to prevent narcotics trafficking in Colombia's seaports and airports.
-The U.S. Immigration and Customs Enforcement (ICE) and Customs & Border Protection (CBP) work with NAS to provide training and technical assistance to improve the ability of border control agencies in Colombia to combat drug trafficking, money laundering, contraband smuggling, and commercial fraud.
+The U.S. Immigration and Customs Enforcement (ICE) and Customs & Border Protection (CBP) work with this office to provide training and technical assistance to improve the ability of border control agencies in Colombia to combat drug trafficking, money laundering, contraband smuggling, and commercial fraud.
 In 2007, more than 22 metric tons of cocaine and 18.2 kilograms of heroin were seized and 34 persons arrested in the four principal Colombian ports.

 The U.S. government also works with DIRAN and the Airport Police to prevent Colombia's international airports from being used as export points for drugs.
 In 2007, airport agents confiscated 661 kilograms of cocaine and 12 kilograms of heroin, resulting in 62 arrests.